-At twice the voltage, twice the line drop can be allowed with the same loss; at twice the voltage the current is only half for the same power, and twice the drop with half the current gives four times the resistance, that is, one-quarter the conductor section and cost.
+At twice the voltage, twice the line drop can be allowed

+with the same loss; at twice the voltage the current is only half for the same power, and twice the drop with half the current gives four times the resistance, that is, one-quarter the conductor section and cost.

 The cost of line insulators increases with increase of voltage.
-The cost of pole line increases with increase of voltage, since greater distance between the conductors is necessary and so longer poles, longer cross arms, and heavier construction, and not so many circuits can be carried on the same pole line.
+The cost of pole line increases with increase of voltage, since greater distance between the conductors is necessary and so longer poles or higher towers, longer cross arms, and heavier construction, and not so many circuits can be carried on the same pole line.
+In general, a good safe margin is given by allowing I foot for every 10,000 volts between the conductors.

 The lower the voltage, the greater in general is the reliability of operation, since a larger margin of safety can be allowed.
+However, the difference is not great, and in the contrary, extremely high-voltage lines have shown a considerable immunity from lightning disturbances, that is, their normal insulation is sufficient to protect them from most lightning effects.